GriffithUniLibrary/DataStoryTelling/content/3-Power-of-story.md

 ### Biases to be aware of - Confirmation bias
 It is a challenge to interpret information in an unbiased way as we tend to interpret information as confirmation of our existing beliefs and/or ideas.
 It is called "confirmation bias".
 How can we convince others with your story then?
-{% include figure.html img="biases.png" alt="Biases to be aware of" caption="Biases to be aware of" width="70%" %}

 #### How to challenge bias?
 If possible, get some background understanding of your audience.
 What would their current perception be, or potential concerns around the topic of interest?
 Can you approach your topic from a different direction?